lsst-dm/dm_dev_guide/usdf/batch.rst

 - developers
 - commissioning

-All Rubin account holders can submit to any but the production repo.
-We will give guidance as it is developed on which to choose.
+All Rubin account holders can submit to any but the production repo (at some point we will divide up membership between commissioning and developers; when initially set up the repos, we added all users to both).
+If you are new to the USDF and you find you cannot submit to the developers or commissioning repos, check `coact <https://coact.slac.stanford.edu/repos/info>`__ to see which repos you belong to.
+If none, request addition to the appropriate repo in the ops-usdf slack channel.

 In general, using BPS is preferred to running ``pipetask`` directly since many concurrent ``pipetask`` jobs that are run like this can cause registry database contention.